Gzip/Brotli Test FAQ

 What does Gzip compression do?
 Gzip is a compression algorithm that significantly reduces the size of web files, primarily HTML, CSS, and JavaScript by up to 70% to 80%.
 The compressed version of the file is sent to the user's browser instead of the original, larger file.
 The browser then automatically decompresses it and serves the original content to the user.

 How does enabling Gzip or Brotli make my website faster?
 Since compressed files are much smaller in size (in bytes), your website loads more quickly.
-You can use our page speed test to see the compression ratio for each file on your website.
+You can use our free website speed test to check if all files on your site are properly compressed.

 How do I enable Gzip?
-Click here for a detailed guide on how to enable Gzip, along with additional information about the compression method.
+Read our guide on enabling gzip compresssion to learn more, including additional details about the compression method.

 What is Brotli?
 Brotli is an open-source data compression algorithm.
 In most cases, it compresses files more efficiently than Gzip, resulting in even smaller file sizes.
 Brotli also decompresses files faster than Gzip, making it a generally superior option.